Suzuki's S-Cross now gets an extra slice of visual pizazz. Jonathan Crouch checks out the revised version.

 Cost of Ownership

-Suzuki reckons that the 48-volt mild hybrid tech has delivered improvements in fuel economy and emissions of up to 20%, though because of the switch from NEDC to WLTP cycle ratings, it's difficult to verify that claim with any real accuracy.
-The WLTP figures show a front-driven version of this model managing 50.1mpg and 127g/km on the combined cycle, while the ALLGRIP 4WD version delivers 45.7mpg and 139g/km.
+Suzuki reckons that the 48-volt mild hybrid tech has delivered improvements in fuel economy and emissions of up to 20%, though it's difficult to verify that claim with any real accuracy.
+The WLTP figures show a front-driven version of this model managing 53.2mpg and 120g/km, while the ALLGRIP 4WD version delivers 47.8mpg and 133g/km.
 It helps that this remains one of the lightest cars 8in the crossover class.
 Even the ALLGRIP variant weighs in at only 1,220kgs.
 This car's insurance group is 25D - or 26D for the SZ5 manual.
 Its BiK tax band is rated at 30% (or 32% for the ALLGRIP variant).
 An owner would be paying £165 of VED for the first year of ownership (£205 for the ALLGRIP) and £140 of VED from year 2 on.

 As with all Suzukis, this one is covered by a three year/60,000 mile warranty, plus a year of AA Suzuki Assistance, providing 24 hour UK and European roadside assistance, recovery and associated services.
 There's also a 12 year perforation warranty.

-But every little helps and the 48-volt tech is certainly a step forward in the way it better assists with pulling power and allows for fully electrified progress below 10mph.
-Whether it's enough to make customers interested in the S-Cross who weren't before is more debateable.
-But it gives this car an extra selling point - and that's never a bad thing.
+But every little helps and the 48-volt tech is certainly useful in the way it better assists with pulling power and allows for fully electrified progress below 10mph.
+Whether this and the visual update are together enough to make customers interested in the S-Cross who weren't before is more debateable.
+But it all gives this car extra selling points - and that's never a bad thing.